-Genetic Testing and Molecular Biomarkers publishes original papers on all aspects of genetic testing, including prenatal diagnosis, risk assessment, clinical consequences of molecular genetics, results of population screens and targeted testing, methodologies, strategies and ethical and legal issues.
+Genetic Testing and Molecular Biomarkers publishes original papers on all aspects of human genetic testing, including prenatal diagnosis, risk assessment, clinical consequences of molecular genetics, results of population screens and targeted testing, methodologies, strategies and ethical and legal issues.

 PREPARATION OF MANUSCRIPT

 Online submission of the manuscript is required, in either PC (preferred) or Macintosh format, preferably in Microsoft Word or Word Perfect.

 The manuscript should be double-spaced with a minimum 1.25 inch margin.
 On the first page, give the title of the paper, name(s) of the author(s), and institutional affiliations(s).
 Please also indicate the corresponding author and full contact information, including e-mail address, and supply a running title of about 45 characters.
 On the second page, supply an Abstract of about 200 words, stating the aims, results, and conclusions.
 Subsequent pages should provide the following in sequence: Introduction, Materials and Methods, Results, Discussion, Acknowledgments, References, tables, and figure legends.
 Number pages consecutively.
 The first author’s last name should appear on each page.
 A separate page should include the full mailing address and contact information (telephone, fax, and e-mail address) for each author listed on the title page.
 Authors should also include the names, affiliations, and e-mail addresses of at least 3 reviewers.
 Original articles should be limited to 3,000 words, and Review articles should not exceed 4,000 words.
 These word counts do NOT include the abstract, acknowledgment or disclosure sections, or the reference list.